intel/mlir-extensions/docs/rfcs/XeGPU.md

 The workgroup level tensor is first distributed to subgroup and then work item level.

 ***subgroup distribution rule***
 The tensor is first distributed to sg_data along each dimension in a round-robin fashion.
-If sg_data[i] x sg_layout[i] < tensor_desc[i], after all subgroups are assigned for the first round, the rest data will wrap around and be assigned to the first subgroup until the data is completely assigned.
-If sg_data[i] is equal to tensor_desc[i], the tensor data is broadcasted to all subgroups along the dimension i.
+If sg_data[i] x sg_layout[i] < tensor_shape[i], after all subgroups are assigned for the first round, the rest data will wrap around and be assigned to the first subgroup until the data is completely assigned.
+If sg_data[i] is equal to tensor_shape[i], the tensor data is broadcasted to all subgroups along the dimension i.

 ***work item distribution rule***
 As sg_data is evenly divisible by distribution_unit_size (i.e., sg_data % distribution_unit_size == 0), and each work item will recieve the distribution unit multiple times, with each unit having lane_data_size.

 Conceptually, the work item (WI) distribution process can be broken down into two steps.
 The first step divides the sg_data tensor according to `lane_layout` to obtain a subtensor.
 The second step linerize the elements as a 1D tensor.
-The order of elements with the linerized tensor are determined by the order attribute and the blocking effects of inst_data within sg_data.
+The order of elements with the linerized tensor are determined by the order: lane_data, distribution of lane_data within inst_data, and inst_data within sg_data accoring to the order attribute.

 **Examples of workgroup distribution with xegpu.layout**